Class UnpackrStream

 });A

-stream in object mode will always return a single item from a call toreadable.read(size)
+Readablestream in object mode will always return a single item from a call toreadable.read(size), regardless of the value of thesizeargument.If the

 Returns any